mihail-morosan/Chaoslauncher/README.md

 Will (soon) move all settings from the registry to a local .ini file, to allow for multiple instances of ChaosLauncher to have different settings.

 WARNING: StarCraft directory currently hard-coded in Launcher_Game.pas, on line 46.
 You might want to change that.

+# Compiling

+With Lazarus, open \Source\Launcher\LauncherChaoslauncher.lpi.
+Build / run.
+The result will be in \Source\Launcher\Launcher\Build.

+# Have fun!